swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
-/// - Returns an executableResult type containing the return value
+///     All arguments passed to this closure are valid only for
-///     of the closure.
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
+///     - outputSequence: The standard output as an asynchronous sequence of buffers.
-public func run<
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<
     Result,
     Input: InputProtocol,